A parents’ guide to child support in Australia

 - Each parent’s percentage of the cost

-Once the DHS has assessed all the financial information and the care arrangements, they will calculate which parent needs to pay child support and how much they need to pay.
-For more information about how this calculation is done, refer to the child support formula on the DHS website.
+Once Services Australia has assessed all the financial information and the care arrangements, they’ll calculate which parent needs to pay child support and how much they need to pay.
+For more information about how this calculation is done, refer to the child support formula on the Services Australia website.

 Other common questions about child support payments